Deltares/Wflow.jl/docs/src/vertical/sbm.md

 - The unsaturated zone can be split-up in different layers
 - The addition of evapotranspiration losses
-- The addition of a capilary rise
+- The addition of a capillary rise

 The sections below describe the working of the SBM vertical concept in more detail.